 Looking for restaurants near the Metropolitan Museum of Art?

-Our renegade museum tours need fuel, and sometimes you just can’t settle for the classic hot dog and soft pretzel outside on the Met steps.
+Our renegade tours of the Met need fuel, and sometimes you just can’t settle for the classic hot dog and soft pretzel outside on the Met steps.

 You’re probably either already near the Met and your stomach’s growling, or you’re planning a trip and want the lowdown on the best restaurants near the museum.
 Maybe you’re doing a corporate event with us and want to grab a bite afterwards.

 Either way, we’ve got you covered.
 Below is our current shortlist for amazing spots for food near the Met.

 We’ve spent years in and near the Met, and have the full scoop on the best places to fill your gullet before/after/in-between an awesome trip to the best museum in NYC.